doc4d/docs/docs/API/QuotaManagerClass.md

 ... then the timeout defined in the request is ignored and the entity set will be released after 40 minutes if not used during this period of time.

+You cannot pass a value <=0 (an error is generated in this case).
+To reset the property value for the session, pass *undefined*.

 #### Example

 In some 4D code in a REST process: